theo-keyzer/Core-gen/Crystal/Crystal.md

 # Startup

-The generator takes a `,` separated list of actor file followed by a `,` separated list of def input files.
+The generator takes a `,` separated list of actor files followed by a `,` separated list of def input files.
 They each are all lumped together.

 The first actor's name, is the starting actor.
 The `go_act` function